 - A turnover of £10.2 million or less.

 - £5.1 million or less on its balance sheet.

-If a company does not qualify for two of the conditions under company size small, it will be a medium or large company.
+If a company doesn’t qualify for two of the conditions under company size small, it’ll be a medium or large company.
 As a result, it will require an audit and need to appoint a firm of auditors.
 As part of this, the auditor will include an Auditor’s Report in the full Ltd accounts.